ngrok/ngrok-operator/README.md

   * connecting to services in other namespaces
   * flexing what namespace the controller is installed in
 * handle ingress with multiple rules and hosts
+* make the health/ready checks run the `ngrok diagnose` command or ping the container tunnels endpoint to make sure its healthy
+* user can supply their own metadata
+* setup unit tests for go
+* make it work with a free account
+* pass logger around in context or somethign and clean up fmt.println's

 ## Setup